Download This Bill in Microsoft Word format

 Section 11-55-60.
-Appropriated funds may be awarded as a grant to a microloan delivery organization if:
+Authorized funds may be awarded as a grant to a microloan delivery organization if:

 (2) at least fifty percent of microloan funds are disbursed by the microloan delivery organization in microloans that do not exceed ten thousand dollars.

 Section 11-55-70.
 A grant made by the department to a microloan delivery organization may be used to: